Chirality-induced orbital Edelstein effect in an analytically solvable model: Orbital Edelstein effect in analytically solvable model

 The tight-binding Hamiltonian requires only a single parameter (nearest-neighbor hopping amplitude $t$) to capture the chiral mechanism of CIOS

 Due to the lack of dispersion along $k_x$ and $k_y$ the band structure along $k\equiv k_z$ reads

 This band structure [Fig.~\ref{fig:results}(a)] is equivalent to the single band $-2t\cos\left(k\,\frac{c}{3}\right)$ characterizing a one-dimensional chain of atoms with lattice constant $c/3$ along $z$ which has been back-folded into the smaller Brillouin zone accounting for the $3$ atoms in the unit cell.
+Note that the band structure can be very easily calculated by diagonalizing the Hamiltonian for $k_x=k_y=0$.
 The eigenvectors $\ket{n}$ along $k_z$ are constant and read